rdale1/renee_dale.github.io/_pages/about.md

 I am also interested in [STEM education](https://rdale1.github.io/teaching/).
 I am particularly interested in making mathematical biology more accessible to experimentalists and the general public alike.

 ## Recent Activities ##
+### January ###
+* My workshop for PB2020, "Discovering the rules of life through computational plant biology – utilizing dynamical mathematical models", was accepted!
+* My paper "Modeling and analysis of the firefly luciferase reaction and a G-protein coupled receptor signaling pathway with ordinary differential equations increases self confidence in mathematical cell biology for novice graduate students" was accepted for publication in *Letters in Biomathematics*!
+That makes 11.

+### December ###
+* I graduated from my PhD program!
+Now you must call me doctor.
+* I've been developing a [searchable fellowship database](https://www.cientificolatino.com/searchable-fellowships) for Cientifico Latino!

+### November ###
+* I've been developing a [stochastic simulation](https://rdale1.shinyapps.io/app_sept_12/) of genetic drift and selection using Hardy Weinberg's model!

 ### September ###
 * My website focusing on developing collaborative relationships between mathematicians and biologists is up in [its initial iteration](https://rdale.shinyapps.io/initmathbio).
 Feedback is greatly appreciated!
 You can join the database through the site.
 It's fully searchable, by keyword(s) or by your profile.